Modularising Verification Of Durable Opacity: Conclusion

 \section{Conclusion}

-In this paper, we use {\em durable opacity} as a correctness condition for software transactional memory running on non-volatile hardware architectures.
+In this paper, we use {\em durable opacity} as a correctness condition for STMs running on non-volatile hardware architectures.
 We have proposed an abstract specification \DTMS which is durably opaque and have shown how this can be employed in refinement-based proofs of durable opacity.
 We have furthermore developed a {\em modular} proof technique for such refinement proofs, separating out the proof of durability from that of opacity.
 We have exemplified this proof technique on the STM \NOREC for which we have -- to this end -- developed a version adequate for non-volatile memory.

-Regarding verification methods for proving correctness, in this work, we introduce a new proof technique that is inspired by work on the verification of a Flash file system.
-Although this work does not target NVM or STMs, Schellhorn et al.~\cite{schellhorn2020adding} also use ownership as a method to restrict concurrency at the interface of a library.
-The development, which refines an abstract POSIX-compatible file system specification in several steps to the Linux interface MTD for flash hardware, also uses intermediate layers (similar to the library AM used here) to introduce caches for flash pages \cite{DBLP:conf/ifm/PfahlerEBSR17} and for file-content \cite{DBLP:conf/ifm/BodenmullerSR20}, though the correctness criteria defined in these papers are strictly weaker than durable linearizability.
+Our proof technique is inspired by work on the verification of a Flash file system by Schellhorn et al.~\cite{schellhorn2020adding}.
+Although this prior work does not target NVM or STMs, it also uses ownership as a mechanism for restricting concurrency at the interface of a library.
+The development, which refines an abstract POSIX-compatible file system specification in several steps to the Linux interface MTD for flash hardware, uses intermediate layers (similar to the library \AM used here) to introduce caches for flash pages \cite{DBLP:conf/ifm/PfahlerEBSR17} and for file-content \cite{Bodenmueller-fac2022}, though the correctness criteria defined in these papers are strictly weaker than durable linearizability.